-Roofing including roof space

-Repair category 2

-Notes Roof tiles are original and will require a degree of regular maintenance.
+Roofing including roof space Repair category 2 Notes Roof tiles are original and will require a degree of regular maintenance.
+Several slipped tiles were visible.
 Although the full roof void area was not inspectable there was no evidence of water penetration and the roof would appear to be functioning satisfactorily at present.
 Given the age and style of the roof as well as the exposed location of the property, any purchaser should anticipate a regular degree of ongoing maintenance.
 As tiles become life expired full replacement may be necessary.